 You can explore corpus data in several ways.
 Here are the different tabs of the results screen.
-Names shown with a are only available when connecting using Full Mode.
+Names shown with a \ are only available when connecting using Full Mode.

-1 a re only available when connecting using full whole.
-Lines or Cards The results are the same as for the Cards Tab, but appear Tab with one result for each line of a table.
+The results are the same as for the Cards Tab, but appear with one result for each line of a table.
 In other software programs, these are called KWIC (Key Word in Context).
 The currently selected concordance line is also show as a card (see Concordance lines below).
-Frequencies Tab The Frequencies Tab helps you see whether the words and collocations you are looking up are very common or rather rare.
+The Frequencies Tab helps you see whether the words and collocations you are looking up are very common or rather rare.
 When looking at results from two corpora of different sizes the frequencies per million words will help you compare.
-Graphs Tab The Graphs Tab allows you to see information about typical contexts for the words you have looked up.
+The Graphs Tab allows you to see information about typical contexts for the words you have looked up.
 These include aspects of position (headings, text position, etc.), grammatical structures (modals, voice, articles, etc.) and repetition.
 As well as seeing graphs showing proportions for the current set of results, you can also see the overall proportions for all the results stored in whole corpus.
-Collocations Tab The Collocations Tab shows words which are often used together, based on several statistical measures.
-Labels Tab The Labels Tab provides information about the labels which seem to be important for the words you have looked up.
+The Collocations Tab shows words which are often used together, based on several statistical measures.
+The Labels Tab provides information about the labels which seem to be important for the words you have looked up.
 Results include tags for the whole text, specific sections containing the words and information about the writer or speaker.
-Associates Tab The Associates Tab shows the most common text categories for the words you have looked up.
+The Associates Tab shows the most common text categories for the words you have looked up.
 It also shows other words which are frequently key words in the texts where the words which you have looked up are also key.